fbpx Skip to main content

 Why are My Child’s Baby Teeth Coming in Crooked?

-By February 9, 2022March 28th, 2024No Comments
+By February 9, 2022October 1st, 2024No Comments

 Brooklyn pediatric dentists

 Your baby will get their first tooth around 6 months of age, and by 3, they’ll usually have all 20 primary teeth, or baby teeth.
-But what if their baby teeth are coming in crooked?
+But what if their infant’s baby teeth are coming in crooked?
 Does that mean their permanent teeth will be crooked too?
 Should you visit an orthodontist right away?
 Before you start imagining your toddler walking around in braces, read on to learn what our Brooklyn pediatric dentists have to say about crooked baby teeth.

 What Causes Crooked Teeth?